Scheduled castes in Punjab: History

+Early history

+The caste system in Punjab has been influenced by Islam (especially Sufism) and Sikhism.
+Sikhism influenced the nature of the caste system's operation in the Punjab region, where the religion was founded, as Guru Nanak had rejected the Brahminical orthodoxy and structured social-hierarchies that had been prevalent, instead seeing all humans as equal to the Divine, despite their caste-background.
+Guru Nanak opposed caste-linked beliefs and practices regarding birth and death, rituals, asceticism, idolatry, and hermitage, instead advocating for involvement in society rather than shunning it.
+The Sikh practices of Langar (communal kitchen) and Kirtan (communal singing) helped to erode caste seclusions prevalent in society.
+Sanskrit was not given preference over the prevailing language of the commonfolk, with Gurmukhi being adopted as a script for Punjabi.
+The Ād Granth was compiled by the fifth guru, which features works composed by members of Shudra-designated caste-groupings, such as Kabir (weaver), Dhanna (Jat), and Namdev (tailor), and untouchables, namely Ravidas (cobbler), Sadhna (butcher), and Sain (barber), and Muslim saints, namely Farid and Bhikan.
+The inaugural quintent of the Panj Piare institution in 1699 also consisted of four Shudras.

+Colonial period

 Before 1857, even though Dalits served as leather workers, sweepers and scavengers, butchers and performed menial duties in the British cantonments and under the British army, they were not recruited as soldiers.
 But after the 1857 war of independence, this began to change.
 Due to the shortage of soldiers from the so-called 'upper castes', British began to recruit Dalits as soldiers.
 They raised a regiment of Mazhabis and Ramdasias in Punjab.
 After some training, they sent them to fight against rebel soldiers in Delhi and Uttar Pradesh.
 They had also raised Dalit regiments (Mehtar Regiment) in Hindi speaking areas, which were disbanded after the war, but the Mazhabi-Ramdasia regiment was allowed to continue.

-In 1900, Punjab Land Alienation Act was passed, which had the unintended consequence of depriving Dalits the right to own land, because they were officially not considered an 'agricultural caste' by the British government.
+In 1900, the Punjab Land Alienation Act was passed, which had the unintended consequence of depriving Dalits the right to own land, because they were officially not considered an 'agricultural caste' by the British government.

-In June 1926, Ad-Dharm movement was launched by Babu Mangu Ram Mugowalia for the upliftment of the Dalits of Punjab.
-Ad-Dharam movement's aim was to create a separate religion and identity for the Dalits.
-The first meeting of the movement was held on 11–12 June 1926 in Hoshiarpur.

-The movement also created its political organization, called Ad-Dharam Mandal, to fulfill its political ideas.
-It contested the 1937 elections and won one seat.
-It was successful in spreading awareness and assertion among Dalits.
-They also contested 1945-46 elections in alliance with Unionist Party, in which Mangoo Ram got elected.
-To bring consciousness in the Dalit community, they also started newspapers like Adi Danka and Ujjala.